bursonic/driveMalta/Cars/Dual carriageway rules.md

 ###4397 - CARS9.10

-You are intending to leave the multi-lane-carriageway at the next exit.
+You are intending to leave the multi-lane carriageway at the next exit.
 Before you reach the exit you should normally position your vehicle:

 1. In any lane
 2. **In the left-hand lane**